 - 1. We assessed the professional qualifications, competence, and the independence of the external specialist to confirm that there were no matters affecting their objectivity and limiting their scope of work, and that the methods complied with the requirements of International Accounting Standards. - 2.
 We have sought to understand whether the management team considers factors such as recent operating results, historical trends, and industry outlook, among others, in the process and basis for estimating future revenue growth rates and profit margins. - 3.
-The rationality of the weighted average cost of capital (WACC) has been examined, and the same evaluation model has been used for recalculation to determine whether there are significant differences.
+We have evaluated the reasonableness of the significant assumptions and basic information used to estimate impairment by management.